 2. Displaying your ignorance

-Again, for every question you have in mind, just ask yourself if Google knows the answer.
-If it does, move on to the next one.
+Again, for every question you have in mind, just ask yourself if Google can tell you the answer.
+If it can, skip that question and move on to the next.

 4. Appearing low energy and lacking confidence

-A good team player is not an arrogant attention seeker but at the same they are enthusiastic, interesting to talk to and very assertive.
-Make sure you are not the indifferent, low energy type who sits in a corner and does not talk to anyone.
+A good team player is not an arrogant attention seeker, but at the same time they are enthusiastic, interesting to talk to and very assertive.
+Especially, in any group work, make sure you are not the indifferent, low energy type, sitting in a corner and not talking to anyone.

-- Do some research on the company recent projects
+- Do some research on the company's recent projects

-- Prepare some insightful questions about the company and about yourself
+- Prepare some insightful questions about both the company and your interaction with the selection process

-- Review your CV, thinking about the achievements you want to highlight.
-If you are not sure your CV is up to scratch, you can download My Consulting Coach guide for free.
+- Review your resume, considering the achievements you should highlight.
+If you are not sure your resume is up to scratch, check out our comprehensive resume guide and free templates.